Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \subsubsection{Add Hard Dependencies}

 Lines 3-5 add \emph{hard} dependencies $a_k \rightarrow a_i$ to $\mathcal{G}$ for all \emph{unplanned} agents $a_i$ (i.e., $a_i$ does not have a tentative path $a_i.\pi$) whose safe paths collide with $\pi'$.
-For example, in \Cref{fig:main-md-pibt}(1), agent A bumps into safe paths of unplanned agents B, D, and E, so we add hard dependencies from A to all of them.
+For example, in \Cref{fig:main-md-pibt}(1), agent $a_A$ bumps into safe paths of unplanned agents $a_B, a_D,$ and $a_E$, so we add hard dependencies from $a_A$ to all of them.